KibarovCmd/KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER/README.md

 - By default, the interrupt function is enabled while the Roll-Pointer function is disabled.

+<strong>Question</strong>: <em>Why am I getting "kibar_ERROR" as the return value?</em>

+The probable cause of your issue is either incorrect connections or a synchronization problem between the master and slave devices.
+Check your connections.
+If you are sure the connections are correct, perform a power cycle on the devices, reset both devices (for QMC5883L drive, ), and toggle the SCL line nine times.

 # KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER
 [TR]Bu KIBAR sürücüsü, HAL kitaplığını temel alan tüm STM32XXXX mikro denetleyicilerini ve kartlarını desteklemek için geliştirilmiş bir QMC5883L çoklu yonga sürücüsüdür.
 QMC5883L çoklu yongasının tüm özelliklerini destekler.